Glossary of Concordium Terms#

 Command to take a smart contract module written in Rust and create a Wasm module that can be deployed on chain.
 The command is run from cargo-concordium.

-tool.
-It can be used for compiling and testing smart contracts, and enables features such as building contract schemas.- Catch-up#
+The Concordium smart contract building and testing tool.
+An extension of Rust’s cargo tool.
+It can be used for compiling and testing smart contracts, and enables features such as building contract schemas.

 The mechanism by which a node receive messages that may have been missed, for instance because the node was offline when it was sent.